PolygonTek/BlueshiftEngine/README.md

 [![License](https://img.shields.io/badge/Licence-Apache2.0-blue.svg)]()

-Blueshift is a cross-platform 3D game engine. it's free, open-source, and works on Windows, macOS, iOS, and Android.
+Blueshift is a cross-platform 3D game engine implemented in C++. it's free, open-source, and works on Windows, macOS, iOS, and Android.
 The project is currently in an early stage of development.

 Features